Anglo-Saxon runic rings: Wheatley Hill Finger-Ring

-The first and last runes are covered up by two of the three gem bosses that were later applied to the ring.
+Two of the three gem bosses were later applied to the ring cover for the first and last runes.

-Whilst runic inscriptions often refer to the object on which they're written, usually this is "me" or another suitable pronoun.
+Whilst runic inscriptions often refer to the object on which they are written, usually, this is "me" or another suitable pronoun.
 The Wheatley Hill Finger-Ring is unique amongst runic inscribed objects as identifying what type of object it is - a "ring".

 Interpretation of the charm

 The sequence ærkriu found on both the Kingmoor and Bramham Moor Rings is interpreted as a spell for staunching blood, based on comparison with a charm containing the sequence ærcrio found in Bald's Leechbook (i.vii, fol.
 20v).
 For this reason, the entire inscription is likely a protective or healing charm or spell with the ring serving as an amulet.

 The charm in Leechbook is also found in Bodley MS:

-The Leech book has the instruction: "to stop blood, poke into the ear with a whole ear of barley, in such a way that he [the patient] be unaware of it.
-Some write this:", followed by "either for horse or men, a blood-stauncher".
+The Leech book instructs, " To stop blood, poke into the ear with a whole ear of barley, in such a way that he [the patient] be unaware of it."
+Some write this, followed by "either for horse or men, a blood-stauncher."